kush3030/triforce-ai/README.md

 Gemini builds the frontend:
 - Reads `frontend_plan.md`
 - Creates `frontend/` directory
-- Uses Tailwind CSS v3.4.x
+- Uses appropriate CSS framework based on the project
 - Creates placeholder API calls

 > **When done, press `Ctrl+C` to move to the next stage**